aggitdev/investitapp/readme-howto-setup-roo-flex-part.txt

-* install flashbuilder into eclipse as a plugin (some webref how to do this...)
+* install flashbuilder into eclipse as a plugin e.g. for 4.6 see: http://helpx.adobe.com/flash-builder/release-note/flash-builder-4-6-release.html
+and see " Flash Builder 4.6 supports installation as a plugin to an existing Eclipse instance.
+To do so:..."

 * it all start with roo (version  1.1.5) and mvn (version 3)